'We are gutted': Six60 postpone NZ tour

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The Six60 Saturdays tour due to kick off at Rotorua's International Stadium on Saturday, March 5 has been postponed until October.
+The Six60 Saturdays tour, which was due to kick off at Rotorua's International Stadium on March 5, has been postponed until October.

 The band said that under the current red light setting, it wasn't possible to hold the concerts on the original dates.